apapiu/apapiu.github.io/_posts/2022-08-06-multinomial-bayes.md

 title: Checking if a Die is fair - Bayesian Edition
 ---

-# Checking if a Die is fair - Bayesian Edition

 If I gave you a die and and asked you if it's a fair die what would you do?
 Well most likely you would start rolling a few times and look at the data.
 Yet even with data it's hard to know for sure!
 Even a fair die can lead to many different outcomes.
 And also if we're being honest no die is perfectly fair is it.
 So we're in a bit of a pickle.

-The most common way of dealing with this problem is using hypothesis testing.

-- $H_0$: All faces are exactly equally likely
-- $H_1$: Not all faces are exactly equally likely

 **To make things a bit simpler and easier to visualize we will look at a 3 sided die**, worry not however most of what we'll do easily generalizes to a 6 sided die.
 It's really the jump from 2 to 3 dimensions that's the harder part.
 Also 3 sided die do actually exist. (share pic)

 #### The Frequentist Approach:

+The most common way of dealing with this problem is using hypothesis testing.

 We are interested in finding information about $\theta = (\theta_1, \theta_2, \theta_3)$ where $\theta_1$ is the probability of getting a 1 etc. Note that $\theta_1+\theta_2+\theta_3 = 1$ so there are some dependencies within $\theta$.

 The general frequentist approach is described below.
 Feel free to skip if it bores you.
 With this notation our hypothesis becomes: